THE FIRST WITNESS OF CHRIST’S RESURRECTION

 While other followers of Christ had given up on the Lord after His death and turned back since their hope of getting more miracles from the Lord had gone, Mary Magdalene continued to follow the Lord’s body (Matt.
 27:61).
 She was undoubtedly a faithful or an addicted follower of Christ.

-Unlike Mary, many believers today are not following the Lord faithfully, consistently or unceasingly.
+Many believers today, unlike Mary, are not following the Lord faithfully, consistently or unceasingly.
 If you choose to follow the Lord only when it is easy or convenient to follow the Lord, you will not grow in the revelation knowledge of Jesus.

 Undoubtedly, the Lord knows and sees clearly beyond our empty professions and insincere actions into our hearts and motives.
 We should not expect the Lord to reveal Himself to us increasingly if we are not seeking or following Him consistently or unceasingly.